StamatisDeli/portfolio-app/README.md

 I am using several functions but I am not sure how it scales

 Managed to render the desired page.
-The page key had to be passed to state.
+The page key had to be passed to state, so I can pass it from child to parent.